top of page

 WORKING TIME & BREAKS

-Whether it is paid depends on the terms of their employment contract.
+Whether the break is paid depends on your contract of employment.

 Daily rest